UCSBCarpentry/2023-04-25-git/_episodes/11-git-changes.md

 ![The Git Staging Area](../fig/git-staging-area.svg)

 Let's watch as our changes to a file move from our editor to the staging area and into long-term storage.
-First, move the comment to be placed below `Hello $name`.
-Add in more content to the comment.:
+First, let's make another change: I'll fix a typo by adding a period to the bio line.

 ~~~
-$ nano ui-example.sh
+$ nano index.md
-$ cat ui-example.sh
 ~~~
 {: .language-bash}

 ~~~
-echo "What is your name?"
-read name
-echo "Hello $name."
-#the read command requests user input, we use `$` to recall the variable established by `read`
+# Seth Erickson

+I am a data services librarian at UCSB.

+My responsibilities include:

+- Teaching Carpentry Workshops
+- Helping students learn Git

 ~~~
 {: .output}